Air Algérie Flight 6289

-Air Algérie Flight 6289 (AH6289) was an Algerian domestic passenger flight from Tamanrasset to the nation's capital of Algiers with a stopover in Ghardaïa, operated by Algerian national airliner Air Algérie.
+Air Algérie Flight 6289 (AH6289) was an Algerian domestic passenger flight from Tamanrasset to the nation's capital of Algiers with a stopover in Ghardaïa, operated by Algerian national airline Air Algérie.
 On 6 March 2003, the aircraft operating the flight, a Boeing 737-2T4, crashed near the Trans-Sahara Highway shortly after taking off from Tamanrasset's Aguenar – Hadj Bey Akhamok Airport, killing all but one of the 103 people on board.
-At the time of the accident, it was the deadliest aviation disaster in Algerian soil.
+At the time of the accident, it was the deadliest aviation disaster on Algerian soil.

 The investigation concluded that a flight crew error caused the crash following an engine failure shortly after take-off.
-The captain of Flight 6289 had taken over the control from the First Officer without adequate identification of the actual emergency.
+The captain of Flight 6289 had taken over the control from the first officer without adequate identification of the actual emergency.
 As the flight crew could not comprehend the exact cause of the emergency, appropriate corrective actions were not taken.
 The speed drastically dropped and the aircraft crashed into the terrain.